 There?s also the issue of cost.
 Trying to sell a house in a buyers market is not only more difficult, it?s also more expensive.
 In a strong market you might be able to sell your property without a real estate agent; in this market you almost have to have one, and that mean?s you?ll pay a commission.
 It may also mean you?ll need to pay part or all of the buyer?s settlement costs, another sales expense that may not have existed in better times.

 The time and expense needed to sell a property might make doing so impractical.
 Be sure to consider this fact when buying a new home.

 4. Non-mortgage housing costs are rising

 The only control a homeowner or buyer has over their housing expenses is with the mortgage itself.
-For this reason, it’s vitally important to make the best deal on a mortgage that you can.
-Loan rates and fees vary from lender to lender, and having a reliable e-mortgage calculator is the first step toward getting the best deal on a mortgage.
+For this reason, it?s vitally important to make the best deal on a mortgage that you can.

 5. Surprise – you may actually have to pay off your mortgage!

 But today is a new day, and the game has changed.
-In the housing and mortgage environment we’re in now, and will be for the foreseeable future, you need to have a concrete intention and plan for paying off your mortgage!
+In the housing and mortgage environment we?re in now, and will be for the foreseeable future, you need to have a concrete intention and plan for paying off your mortgage!
 Again, this will mean getting the most favorable mortgage terms possible.
-Use an emortgage calculator, investigate as many lenders as possible, and be sure to get the best deal available.
+Investigate as many lenders as possible, and be sure to get the best deal available.